AndreiArba/slate/source/includes/_errors.md

 29 | Image can't be uploaded
 30 | You are not an admin
 31 | Users not found
+32 | You can't unchecked this checkpoint
+33 | You are not allowed to check this checkpoint
 100 | Errors from validator